glaumarkus/Traffic-Light-Detection-and-Classification/README.md

 Project goals:
 - use an existing tensorflow object detection model to accuratly identify traffic lights in images
-- generate training data with object detecion and BOSCH dataset
+- generate training data with object detecion and BOSCH dataset (can be found here)
 - implement and train CNN on created data
 - implement full pipeline from image input to classification

+Dependencies:
+tensorflow == 1.15

 1. Object detection for traffic lights